gitlabhq/gitlabhq/doc/workflow/importing/import_projects_from_github.md

 The importer will create any new namespaces if they don't exist or in the case the namespace is taken, the project will be imported on the user's namespace.

-### Note

-When you import your projects from GitHub, it is not possible to keep your labels, milestones, and cross-repository pull requests.
-We are working on improving this in the near future.

 [gh-import]: ../../integration/github.md "GitHub integration"
 [ee-gh]: http://doc.gitlab.com/ee/integration/github.html "GitHub integration for GitLab EE"